pluggdapps/tayra/docs/configuration.rst

     Cache the compiled python code in-memory to avoid re-compiling .ttl to .py file.

+helpers
+    Comma separated list of python modules.
+These modules will be imported and its namespace will be merged with template context and can be refered as ``h.``.

 lextab
     PLY-Lexer option.
 Points to the lex table that's used for optimized mode.
 Only if you're modifying the lexer and want some tests to avoid